markledwich2/Recfluence/readme.md

 A [visualization](https://pyt.azureedge.net) showing the relations and recommendation flows between political & cultural commentary on YouTube

+## Updates
+**14 Jan 2019**: New channels and some updates.
+The network diagram looks quite different at first, but that's mostly cosmetic.
+The rotation and location of them are somewhat different but it clusters similarly.
+To see the older version matching the published article use [this link](https://pyt.azureedge.net?v=2018-12-28)

 ## Data Collection Process

 ### How channels are selected